Housing and Justice System Connections

-THE SOLUTION: We must move away from institutionalization, increasing access to and investing in delivering secure, stable, healthy housing and trauma-informed services.
-CSH collaborates with public systems, service providers, policymakers, people with lived experience, landlords, and broad sector partners to break the cycle.
-We advance innovative programs and models, systems change, and policy advocacy so that individuals can thrive.
+The Solution: Communities must move away from institutionalization and instead focus on providing secure, stable housing and trauma-informed services.
+CSH collaborates with public systems and departments of corrections, service providers, policymakers, people with lived experience, landlords, and broad sector partners to break the cycle.
+We champion innovative programs and models, systems change, and policy advocacy.

 CSH’s Justice Initiatives, Case Studies, and Housing Interventions